Clinical Research

 Recommendations for the diagnosis and treatment of children with transient abnormal myelopoiesis (TAM) and myeloid leukemia in Down syndrome (ML-DS)

-Children with Down syndrome are at a high risk of developing transient abnormal myelopoiesis (TAM, or TMD) or myeloid leukemia (ML-DS).
+Children with Down syndrome are at a high risk of developing transient abnormal myelopoiesis (TAM) and myeloid leukemia (ML-DS).
 While most patients with TAM are asymptomatic and go into spontaneous remission without needing therapy, TAM-related complications can be fatal and many patients progress from TAM to ML-DS.
-ML-DS patients are particularly vulnerable to therapy-associated toxicity, but the prognosis of relapsed ML-DS is extremely poor – thus, ML-DS therapy schemata must strive for a balance between appropriate efficacy (to avoid relapses) and treatment-related toxicity.
+ML-DS patients are particularly vulnerable to therapy-associated toxicity, thus ML-DS therapy schemata must strive for a balance between appropriate efficacy and treatment-related toxicity.